 Want to make our pumpkin cheesecake bars gluten free?
 No problem!

 Just swap out the regular graham crackers for these gluten free cracker crumbs!

 Cheesecake Topping – The topping is a quick and easy mix of cinnamon and sugar.

 If your cream cheese is not fully at room temperature, you’ll end up with lumps in your cheesecake batter that are impossible to get out.
 Make sure to let your cream cheese come to room temp before you start mixing.

 It’s so easy to whip up dessert with this cute hand mixer.
 It doesn’t take up much space and is a must for any kitchen!

 How to Make:

-Prepare the Filling: You’ll want either a hand mixer or stand mixer to whip up the pumpkin snickerdoodle cheesecake filling.
-Start by mixing together the cream cheese, sugar, and sour cream.
+Prepare the Filling: Use a hand mixer or stand mixer to beat together the cream cheese, sugar, and sour cream.